 According to legend, the Knights Templar discovered the greatest treasures of the world and were in charge of keeping them safe.

 After being persecuted by the King Phillip IV of France in 1307, many of the surviving Knights Templar went into hiding and eventually taught stonemasons the Gothic building techniques (including sacred geometry) that they used.
-This eventually spawned into the foundations of Freemasonry.

 Tom Hanks had this to say about his time filming in Rossyln Chapel,

-Few locations in film are so delightful and few destinations live up to their billing, but Rosslyn Chapel was all one could imagine or hope for.
+Few locations in the film are so delightful and few destinations live up to their billing, but Rosslyn Chapel was all one could imagine or hope for.

-History of Rosslyn Chapel in Edinburgh
+History of Rosslyn Chapel in Scotland

 In 1446, William St. Claire (1st Earl of Caithness) came to Roslin with the plan to create the Collegiate Chapel of St. Matthew.